 Let me begin by mentioning: When you install a suspended ceiling you should do a bit more research than just this page.
 Our intent is to show you how EASY it is to install a suspended ceiling.
 Your local hardware store, Home Depot or Lowell’s will have more information to assist you.

-The Ceiling of Choice!: Installing the “stars” in a suspended ceiling, is by far, the preferred method of creation!
+The Ceiling of Choice: For some, installing the “stars” in a suspended ceiling, is by far, the preferred method of creation!
 The ease of installation along with the ability to have future access for changes and repairs, proves this is the PREFERRED METHOD of creating your indoor universe.
 Later in our guide we’ll show you how to use acoustic panels in the installation of a star ceiling.

 NOT your great grandma’s ceiling!
 Perhaps the #1 objection to installing a suspended ceiling is that it looks too industrial or “dated”.
 A visit to The “Ceiling Isle” of Armstrong.com will enlighten you as to what’s transpired in world of suspended ceilings!
 Here you will also find a wealth of installation information including an awesome project estimator.
 Check it out!
 Here are some examples from their site: